katamaran-project/sail-backend/README.md

 Usage
 --------------------------------------------------------------------------------
 + `-katamaran` is the sail option to activate the Katamaran target.
-+ `-list_notations` allows the µSail generated file to use some more readable list notations defined by Katamaran.
++ `-katamaran_list_notations` allows the µSail generated file to use some more readable list notations defined by Katamaran.
-+ `-ok` prints "ok.".
++ `-katamaran_check` prints "Katamaran plugin is functioning correctly".
-+ `-w` defines the page width for the µSail generated code.
++ `-katamaran_width` defines the page width for the µSail generated code.
 Must be followed by an integer.

 Test Nanosail